What to Wear on Safari in Africa

-With a seductive setting Africa reveals lions roaring by night, the call of a jackal at dawn, treks into the wilderness and stays in luxury lodges and romantically set mobile camps.
-Wide-open plains and abundant game, 4×4 vehicles traversing untouched landscapes, the thrill of the unknown and the opportunity to reconnect with nature, be humbled by the big skies and offered insight into the wild.
+With a seductive setting Africa reveals lions roaring by night, the call of a jackal at dawn, treks into the wilderness and stays in luxury safari lodges and mobile camps set in the most idyllic locations in the wild.

-– Autumnal hues and neutral colours are the best and most popular clothes on Safari – beiges, browns, greens etc. and shades of blue.
-The rule is no bright, neon or white in the bush as these alert the local wildlife to your presence when spotted.
+– Autumn hues and neutral colours are the best and most popular clothes on Safari – beiges, browns, greens etc. and shades of blue.
+The idea is no bright, neon or white in the bush as these alert the local wildlife to your presence when spotted.

 – T-shirts, shorts or light skirts, cotton or linen clothing, jeans in winter or safari trousers for evenings and cooler days.

 – Hat and sunblock.

 – The days warm up whatever time of year it is, so you’ll want to be in light and cool clothing by around midday.

 – Days on safari are generally hot.
 In the mornings and evenings, long-sleeved shirts and slacks are better and will also protect you from mosquitoes.